dougmurray/programming-references/vim/vim-commands.md

         - ciw change word that cursor is on
 - vi( to select all text inside () and insert mode
     - Can also do ci( for between (), *works for empty () too*
+- C change from cursor to end of line, very useful
 - o insert line below cursor, insert mode
 - O insert line above cursor, insert mode
 - CTRL w when in insert mode deletes word before/at cursor (quick misspell fix)